Nevio Scala

 Nevio Scala ([ˈnɛvjo ˈskala]; born 22 November 1947) is an Italian football sporting director, coach and former player.

-Throughout his footballing career, he played as a midfielder for several Italian clubs, and won several titles during his time with A.C.
-Milan.
+Throughout his footballing career, he played as a midfielder for several Italian clubs, and won several titles during his time with AC Milan.
 As a manager, he is mostly known for his role as head coach of Parma during the club's golden age of the 1990s, which saw him lead the team from Serie B to several European triumphs.

 Playing career

 Born in Lozzo Atestino, Province of Padua, Veneto, Scala enjoyed a successful career as a midfielder for several Italian top-flight teams — Roma, Milan, Vicenza and Internazionale — and subsequently played for lower-ranked clubs Foggia, Monza and Adriese in the final years of his career.

-As a player, with A.C.
-Milan, he won 1 Italian Championship (1967–68), 1 European Champions Cup (1968–69), and 1 European Cup Winners' Cup (1967–68).
+As a player, with Milan, he won the Serie A in 1967–68, the European Cup Winners' Cup also in 1967–68, and the European Cup in 1968–69.